Bob Stewart (politician)

+In November 2023, the CPS secured a conviction for a racially aggravated public order offence against Stewart and he was fined.
+However, in February 2024, the conviction was overturned by Southwark Crown Court.

 Early life

 Stewart was born on 7 July 1949 to a father serving in the military.
 He was privately educated at Chigwell School, followed by the Royal Military Academy Sandhurst near Camberley in Surrey.
 He spent part of his childhood in Cyprus.

 Military career

 Stewart was accepted for officer training at the age of seventeen, and after two years of training at the Royal Military Academy Sandhurst, was commissioned into the Cheshire Regiment as a second lieutenant on 25 July 1969.
 His service number was 487588.
 He was promoted to lieutenant on 25 January 1971.
 In 1974 he undertook an in-service Bachelor's degree in International Politics at the University College of Wales, Aberystwyth, graduating with first class honours.
 He was promoted captain on 25 July 1975.

 Career in Northern Ireland

 From 1977 Stewart served in Northern Ireland both as intelligence officer and, after attending Staff College, Camberley and promotion to major on 30 September 1981, company commander of A Company 1st Battalion Cheshire Regiment, with an intermediate period spent at Sandhurst as an instructor.
 During his time in Northern Ireland he was the Incident Commander at the Droppin Well bombing in Ballykelly which killed seventeen people.
 Stewart heard the explosion and arrived at the scene two or three minutes later.
 Six of the dead soldiers were from his company, including his clerk and storeman.
 He received a personal commendation from the general commanding in Northern Ireland for his actions on the day.

 In 2017 Stewart spoke of using and authorising now forbidden deep-interrogation techniques during his time in Northern Ireland.